ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

+To add/modify:

+1. recall previous commands from history with !<History number> .
+Just ! for the last command.
+2. set up scripting piece to focus on producing a clean file first and then finding words in the clean file.
+This represents the workflow better and will be a better set up for Dennis because I can just stop when the file is clean and he can start "hunting the whale."

 # \*nix Walkthrough

 <!-- Note that zero width spaces (U+200B) are used in this document when formatting stops in the middle of a word. -->